Orphan's benefit

 In cases of absoluteorphanhood, the orphan's benefits will be increased in accordance with the terms and conditions of Royal Decree 296/2006 of 6 March, which added a new Article 38 to Decree 3158/1966, of 23 December (General Regulation that determines the amount of the Social Security general scheme's cash benefits)

-In cases of gender-based violence, when the surviving parent has lost the condition of beneficiary of the widow/er's pension, the orphan will have the right to the amounts indicated for cases of absolute orphanhood.
+In cases of violence of gender, when the progenitor survivor would have lost the condition of payee of the widow's pension, the orphan will have right to the increments planned for cases of absolute orphanhood.

 Similarly, an orphan of only one known progenitor is considered to be an absolute orphan.

 Lump-sum compensation for a work-related injury or occupational disease.
-In the event of a work-related accident or occupational disease, in addition to the pension, a lump sum compensation equivalant to 1 monthly payment of the regulatory base is granted.
+In the event of professional work-related injury or illness, is granted in addition to the pension, a lump sum indemnity equivalent to 1 monthly payment of the benefits base.

 3. Termination